fbpx

 lake mcclure fishing report

-If the water is low, graph the cove just to the west of the dam and you can find deep water humps that rarely get fished.
+If the water level is low, you can find deep water humps that are rarely fished in the cove just west of the dam.

 Located: south lake